grab/engineering-blog/_posts/2020-01-07-plumbing-at-scale.md

 - **Triggers:** An interface that connects directly to the source of the data and converts it into an event channel.
-- **Runtime:** This is the app’s entrypoint and the orchestrator of the pod.
+- **Runtime:** This is the app’s entry point and the orchestrator of the pod.
 It manages the worker pools, triggers, event channels, and lifecycle events.
 - **The Pipeline plugin:** The plugin is provided by the user, and conforms to a contract that the platform team publishes.
 It contains the domain logic for the pipeline and houses the pipeline orchestration defined by a user based on our Stream Processing Framework.

 ### Deployment Infrastructure